WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 Each sensor has:
 * 3-axis accelerometer
 * 3-axis gyroscope
-* Time of Flight sensor
+* Time of Flight sensor (not available for TouchDIVER Pro)

 To read these values, create a WeArtTrackingRawData object and add it to the client.
 ~~~~~~~~~~~~~{.cpp}